ChrisBAshton/secretary/README.md

 ## Creating a rule

-You (or any plugin) can create a rule by calling `SecretaryRules::register`.

-This function expects an array with three arguments:
+`SecretaryRules::register` expects an array with three arguments:

 ### id